 Unfortunately, most of the small business digital marketing advice, tools, agencies, and even the U.S. government’s Small Business Administration is geared towards much larger “small” businesses.

-Depending on the industry, a company can qualify as a small business if it has under 500 to 1,500 employees and earns less than $6 to 28.5 million revenue annually.
+Depending on the industry, a company can qualify as a small business if it has under 500 to 1,500 employees and earns less than $6-28.5 million in revenue annually.

 And these “small businesses” have monthly marketing budgets of thousands or tens of thousands of dollars — instead of hundreds.